The Trans-Pacific Partnership: Undermining Food Safety

 The U.S. Food and Drug Administration already inspects less than 1% of all seafood imports for health hazards.
 Entering into the TPP with Malaysia and Vietnam, both TPP negotiating parties and major seafood exporters, would increase seafood imports and further overwhelm inspectors' limited ability to ensure the safety of our food.
 Some TPP countries have serious shrimp and fish safety issues.
 For example, even with the minimal inspections, high levels of contaminants have been found in Vietnam's seafood.

 Under the TPP, food labels could also be challenged as "trade barriers."
 The TPP would impose limits on labels providing information on where a food product comes from.
 The TPP also would endanger labels identifying genetically modified foods and labels identifying how food was produced.
 The TPP would expand the limits on consumer labels already included in existing "trade" agreements, like the World Trade Organization (WTO).
-But already under the WTO, the U.S. "dolphin-safe" tuna fish label and our country-of-origin meat and poultry labels have been successfully attacked by other countries.
+But already under the WTO, the U.S. "dolphin-safe" tuna fish label has been successfully challenged, and Congress repealed our country-of-origin meat labels after the WTO authorized $1 billion in an sanctions from Mexico and Canada until the U.S. repealed the law.
 And, under the TPP, a foreign meat processing or food corporation operating within the United States could directly challenge our policies that they claim undermine their expectations – meaning a barrage of new demands for taxpayer compensation.

 Reports and Memos | Press Room | Congress Speaks Out | Partners' Reports and Memos